LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

-examples of their own, and can be used as another considerable source of information on how to handle and properly store the data to the IDS, with the addition of the use of *Grid Service Library (GSL)*, unlike at the beginning stages of this thesis when the IDS handling proved to be somewhat difficult due to the lack of more extensive examples and information on the IDS handling.
+examples of their own, and can be used as another considerable source of information on how to handle and properly store the data to the IDS, with the addition of the use of *Grid Service Library (GSL)*, unlike at the beginning stages of this documentation when the IDS handling proved to be somewhat difficult due to the lack of more extensive examples and information on the IDS handling.

-Finally, the major and final outcome of this master’s thesis, the ``ReadUALEdge`` plugin, operating within the open-source ParaView application, makes it possible for the edge plasma data, stored within the IDS, to be visualized using little effort as the plugin itself does
+Finally, the major and final outcome, the ``ReadUALEdge`` plugin, operating within the open-source ParaView application, makes it possible for the edge plasma data, stored within the IDS, to be visualized using little effort as the plugin itself does